Nutrition for Healthy Hair-Prevention Starts from the Inside

 Zinc: Your Hair Follicle’s Secret Defender

 Zinc plays a vital role in tissue repair and strengthens hair follicles.
-Low zinc levels may lead to hair thinning, breakage, or early hair loss.
+Low zinc levels may lead to hair thinning, breakage, or early hair loss—issues often discussed in any effective Hair Loss Guide.

 Sources: Pumpkin seeds, chickpeas, oysters.